jorgenschaefer/emacs-buttercup/docs/writing-tests.md

-the number of times the spy was called. `spy-calls-args-for` returns the arguments passed to a given call (by index). `spy-calls-all-args` returns the arguments to all calls. `spy-calls-all` returns the current buffer and arguments passed to all calls.
-`spy-calls-most-recent` returns the current buffer and arguments for the most recent call. `spy-calls-first` returns the current buffer and arguments for the first call.
+the number of times the spy was called. `spy-calls-args-for` returns the arguments passed to a given call (by index). `spy-calls-all-args` returns the arguments to all calls. `spy-calls-all` returns the context (current buffer, arguments passed and return status) of all calls.  `spy-calls-most-recent` returns the context of the most recent call. `spy-calls-first` returns the context for the first call.

-Each spy context is a struct with 3 slots.
-A successful function call is represented by a `spy-context-return` struct with slots `args`, `current-buffer`, and `value`.
-A function call the signalled an error is represented by a `spy-context-thrown` struct with slots `args`, `current-buffer`, and `signal`.
-See the examples below for accessing these slots.
+Contexts are represented by instances of the `spy-context` struct with the slots `args`, `current-buffer`, `return-value` and `thrown-signal`.
+The `return-value` and `thrown-signal` slots represent the return status.
+Calling `spy-context-return-value` for a context representing a raised signal (or vice versa) will raise an error.
+Test the context type with `spy-context-return-p` and `spy-context-thrown-p`.

 Finally, `spy-calls-reset` clears all tracking for a spy.